 For hard accessories like vases and objects, items made using recyclable, reclaimed, or natural materials is a key consideration—kitchen accessories made with sustainably harvested wood or bamboo for example.
 We’re loving the resurgence of rattan accessories and furniture as well—stylish and eco-friendly.
 So keep an eye out for the FSC certification on any wood accessories just like you did for furniture.

 For metal pieces, stainless steel is a great option.
 Not only is it easy to take care of, but it’s extremely durable.
 And at the end of its life stainless steel can be 100% recycled into the same type of item with no loss in quality.
-For example, a pile of old stainless steel flatware could be heated and recycled into brand new durable flatware.
+For example, a pile of old stainless steel flatware could become brand new durable flatware when heated and recycled.

 And you may think of coffee or food items when you hear “fair trade certified,” but the network extends much further into accessories and other home goods as well.
 Fair trade is a global network that focuses on empowering workers and artisans, but they also have extremely high standards for environmental practices.
 So look for the fair trade certified stamp the next time you’re browsing home goods—even in a big box store like West Elm, their collection of fair trade certified accessories, bedding, and pillows is always growing.

 For your candle needs, consider a brand like Lite + Cycle.
-Each candle is made of pure essential oils, American-grown soy wax, and a cotton wick.
+Each candle is made from pure essential oils, American-grown soy wax, and a cotton wick.
 No paraffin, dyes, or synthetic fragrances required for a dreamy scent.
 More and more candle and fragrance companies are heading in this direction, so do a quick check and make sure your favorite candle brand is all-natural and eco-friendly.